mathdio/agrix-phase-a/README.md

 ### 🐋 Installing Docker and Docker Compose
 As the project is containerized, to run the application you will need to install Docker and Docker Compose.
 The Docker version used in this project was 24.0.7.
 You can see [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-20-04) how to install it.
 The Docker Compose version supported by the project is 1.29 or higher.
 You can see [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04-pt) or in the [docs](https://docs.docker.com/compose/install/) how to install it.

+> ⚠️ <b>Before containers creation</b>:
+>
+> This project has a  seeder for the farms table.
+If you want to unable it, you must comment the `com/betrybe/agrix/initializer/DatabaseSeeder.java` file content before run the commands bellow.

 ### 📦🏃‍♀ Creating Docker containers and running the application
 In project root terminal, run:
 ```